-What is the worst writing advice you got?
+What is the best writing advice you have received so far?

 What is your schedule for writing?